T-Fool/JustIT-excel-atlantic-hurricanes-analysis/README.md

 - `README.md` - This guide.

 ## 🎓 Part of My Bootcamp Journey
-This project was a practical exercise from Week 1 / Day 3 of my bootcamp, focusing on advanced Excel formulas.

 ## 🤔 If I Had More Time
 - The next logical step would be to use this now-complete dataset to perform a full analysis with Pivot Tables to find insights, such as which wind speed category has caused the most financial damage.